Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 - [ ] `ConfigParams`
 - [ ] `ConfigInfo`

 #### Q67.
-In the ConstraintLayout below, why wouldn't button expand to fill the width of parent?
+In the ConstraintLayout below, why wouldn't the button expand to fill the width of the parent?

 ```xml
     <androidx.constraintlayout.widget.ConstrantLayout